Jonasitoelprogramador/Milestone4/README.md

 Please see the inline comments across the CSS, HTML, python and JS files for any code that has been taken from third parties.
 Any borrowed code is clearly labelled as such.

 ReadMe
-The "Deployment" section of the Readme file is obtained from the Code Institue SampleREADME document which can be found:(https://github.com/Code-Institute-Solutions/SampleREADME/blob/master/README.md).
-Much of the CSS is taken from bootstrap templates.
-In these cases this is clearly indicated and a link to the corresponding bootstrap page is provided.

 Use the following code to run the project in server: python3 -m http.server